cert-manager/cert-manager/docs/tutorials/vault/creating-vault-issuers.rst

 Vault authentication method using the appRole created in Vault.
 The secretRef references the Kubernetes secret created previously.
 More specifically, the field *name* is the Kubernetes secret name and *key* is the name given as the key value that store the *secretId*.
-The optional attribute *authPath* specifies where the AppRole authentication is mounted in Vault.
-The *authPath* default value is *approle*.
+The optional attribute *path* specifies where the AppRole authentication is mounted in Vault.
+The attribute *path* default value is *approle*.

 Once we have created the above Issuer we can use it to obtain a certificate.